Soho: Streets

 Old Compton Street is named after the Bishop of London Henry Compton, and was first laid out in the 1670s, fully developed by 1683.
 During the late 18th and 19th centuries, it became a popular meeting place for French exiles.
 The street was the birthplace of Europe's rock club circuit (2i's club) and contained the first adult cinema in England (The Compton Cinema Club).
 Dougie Millings, who was the famous tailor for The Beatles, had his first shop at 63 Old Compton Street, which opened in 1962.
 Old Compton Street is now the core of London's main gay village, where there are several businesses catering for the gay community.

 Poland Street was named for the King of Poland pub which stood at one end.
 It was destroyed by a bomb in 1940.
 Henry Howard, 6th Earl of Suffolk lived at No. 15 in 1717, while Percy Bysshe Shelley briefly lodged in the street in 1811.
 William Blake lived at No. 28 from 1785 to 1791, and wrote several works there, including Songs of Innocence and The Book of Thel.
 The street was the site of the St James Workhouse whose infirmary is believed to be the predecessor to the St. James Infirmary.
 The first multi-storey car park in London opened on Poland Street in 1934.

 Wardour Street dates back to 1585, when it was known as Commonhedge Lane and connected Oxford Street to the King's Mews (now part of Trafalgar Square).
 It began to be built up in the 1680s and was named after local landowner Edward Wardour.
 Most of the original houses were rebuilt in the 18th century, and the street became known for antiques and furniture dealers.
 Several music publishers were established along Wardour Street in the early 20th century, including Novello and Co at Nos.
 152–160.
 The most famous location of the Marquee Club was at No. 90 Wardour Street between 1964 and 1988.
-Another seventies rock hangout was The Intrepid Fox pub (at 97/99 Wardour Street), originally dedicated to Charles James Fox (who is featured on a relief on the outside of the building).
+Another 1970s rock hangout was The Intrepid Fox pub (at 97/99 Wardour Street), originally dedicated to Charles James Fox (who is featured on a relief on the outside of the building).
 It subsequently became a haven for the Goth subculture before closing in 2006.